syrupUSDT — Retail Risk Report

 • Per-pool concentration.
 Largest single loan is 41% of pool.
 Watch the live dashboard for changes.

 • Cross-pool concentration if you also hold syrupUSDC.
-Top-3 cross-pool borrowers carry ~48.8% of the family loan book; single-largest carries ~19.3%.
+Top-3 cross-pool borrowers persistently run well above the 10%-per-counterparty norm; single-largest near ~1/5 of the family loan book (live figures on the dashboard).
 Liquidity layer custody is also shared between pools.
 Compute combined per-borrower exposure rather than treating the pools as independent.

 • Pool Delegate roster changes.
 Same Pool Delegate firm runs both pools but with different operational EOAs.